drpetersonfernandes/SimpleLauncher/README.md

 ![Screenshot](screenshot5.png)

 ## Installation
-You just need to download the application from the [release page](https://github.com/drpetersonfernandes/SimpleLauncher/releases), then extract the zip file into your chosen folder.
+You need to download the application from the [release page](https://github.com/drpetersonfernandes/SimpleLauncher/releases), then extract the zip file into your chosen folder.

-## Usage
+## Basic Usage
 * Click on the 'Edit System' menu item.
-* Configure each system you wish.
-You can add, edit, or delete systems.
-* Create a folder inside the images folder with the same name of the system you just created.
+* Click on the 'Easy Mode' menu item.
+* Follow the steps to install a System.
+* Add ROM files for that system in the indicated folder.
-* Place all your cover images for that specific system inside that folder.
+* Add cover images for that system in the indicated folder.
+* Go back to the Main Window.
-* Now, select the system from the dropdown menu on top of the app.
+* Select the added system from the dropdown menu.
-* Choose the emulator you wish to use.
-* Click on the top button of the application.
+* Click on the All Button to show all games for that system.
 * Click on the game you wish to launch.

-Please note: You also have the option to use a custom System Image Folder, which can be set using the 'Edit System' menu.
+## Where to Find ROMs or ISOs:
+We do NOT provide ROMs or ISOs.

-## Where to Find Game Covers:
+## Where to Find Game Covers Images:
-We do NOT provide ROMs, ISOs or Game Covers.<br>
+We do NOT provide cover images.<br>
 You can find cover images on websites such as [Libretro Thumbnails](https://github.com/libretro-thumbnails/libretro-thumbnails) or [EmuMovies](https://emumovies.com).
-However, keep in mind that these sites are not affiliated with Simple Launcher.

-## List of Parameters for Emulators
-You can find a list of parameters gathered by us for each emulator [here](https://github.com/drpetersonfernandes/SimpleLauncher/wiki/parameters).<br>
-Some specific cases, like adding LaserDisk, Windows Games, Sony Playstation 3, Sega Model 3 and ScummVM Games into the frontend, require special settings.
-Click [here](https://github.com/drpetersonfernandes/SimpleLauncher/wiki#special-settings) for more details.

-## Wiki:
+## Advanced Usage
-For more detailed explanations of how the frontend works, visit our [Wiki](https://github.com/drpetersonfernandes/SimpleLauncher/wiki).
+'Simple launcher' also offers Expert Mode for advanced users.
+In this mode user can manually Add, Edit or Delete Systems into the frontend.
+Users will be able to custom folders, add multiple emulators for the same System and add custom parameters.<br> You can find more details in our [Wiki](https://github.com/drpetersonfernandes/SimpleLauncher/wiki).

 ## Additional Features:
-- **Edit Systems menu:** Easily edit, add, or delete a system using this function.
+- **Edit Systems menu:** Easily edit, add, or delete a system.
+- **Automatic installation of most emulators:** We offer automatic installation of emulators that don't require BIOS or copyrighted files to work.
+- **Search Engine:** User can search for games from within the frontend.
+- **Right Click Context Menu:** User can load Cover image, Title snapshot, Gameplay snapshot, Manual, Walkthrough, Cabinet, Flyer or PCB of the selected game.
 - **Edit Links menu:** Customize the Video and Info search engine used within the UI.
 - **Control Thumbnail Size:** Conveniently adjust the size of the cover images in the UI.
-- **Update Notifications:** Be informed whenever a new version becomes available.
-- **Error Logging:** The application includes an error logging mechanism that informs the developers of any errors that occur, thus enabling us to rectify bugs and enhance the program over time.
+- **Automatic Update:** The application has an automatic update mechanism.

 ## Related Utilities:
 - **[PS3BatchLauncherCreator](https://github.com/drpetersonfernandes/ps3batchlaunchercreator):** An application written by a Simple Launcher developer, that automatically creates BAT files for easy launch of PS3 games on the RPCS3 emulator.